jbcodeforce/jbcodeforce.github.io/docs/blogs/index.md

 ## 09/30/21

-Develop a decision service with IBM Automation Decision Service and Quarkus App as client.
+Develop a decision service with IBM Automation Decision Service, predictive scoring with Watson Studio and Quarkus App as client.

 [>> read more](/blogs/09-30-21)